Universal bound on the Lyapunov spectrum of quantum master equations: Positive maps solving differential equations

+Correspondingly, we can regard the collection of linear maps $\Phi$ and matrices $\operatorname{V}_{\ell}$'s as forming a one parameter family, also called homogeneous, with respect to the time variable.
+The time-autonomous case is of particular interest for applications because it describes quantum master equations obtained in the van-Hove scaling limit \cite{DavE1974}.

-It is worth recalling that we can always couch the matrix equation (\ref{LPM:qme}) into the form of a vector equation using the vectorization isomorphism relating outer and tensor products \cite[\S~8.2]{BeZy2006}.
-Accordingly, a solution of (\ref{LPM:qme}) is in one-to-one correspondence with a family of vectors in $\mathbb{C}^{d^{2}} $
+It is worth recalling that we can always couch the matrix equation (\ref{LPM:qme}) in the form of a vector equation using the vectorization isomorphism which relates the outer and tensor products \cite[\S~8.2]{BeZy2006}.
+Accordingly, a solution of (\ref{LPM:qme}) is in a one-to-one correspondence with a family of vectors in $\mathbb{C}^{d^{2}} = \mathbb{C}^{d} \otimes \mathbb{C}^{d}$

 where $\left\{ \cab{i}{d} \right\}_{i=1}^{d}$ is the canonical (or computational) basis of $\mathbb{C}^{d}$.
-In words, (\ref{LPM:reshape}) says that we can construct a vector out of a matrix by stacking rows one above the other.
+In other words, (\ref{LPM:reshape}) says that we can construct a vector from a matrix by stacking rows one above the other.
 Upon applying this prescription and using the overline symbol $\,\overline{(\cdot)}\,$ to denote entry-wise complex conjugation, the evolution map (\ref{LPM:povm}) takes the familiar form in linear dynamical systems theory (see, e.g., \cite{CeCeVu2009}) of a matrix acting on a vector: